-ACR 122 Principles Of Refrigeration II (3)
+ACR 122 Principles Of Refrigeration II (3) (Next year's course prefix/number HVAC 1372)

 Prerequisite: Air Conditioning and Refrigeration 121.
 This course is a continued study of the physical principles related to refrigeration systems including basic properties of refrigerants and the construction of pressure-enthalpy diagrams.
 The operation of vapor compression systems are studied in detail.
 (2 Lec., 3 Lab.)